andrewshadura/inputplug/README.md

 __inputplug__ is a daemon which connects to a running X server and monitors its XInput hierarchy change events.
-Such events arrive when a device being attached or removed, enabled or disabled etc.
+Such events arrive when a device is being attached or removed, enabled or disabled etc.

 When a hierarchy change happens, __inputplug__ parses the event notification structure, and calls the command specified by _command-prefix_.
 The command